Nathan22Miles/aoc/lessons.md

 solve(x*x-4)   # x,y,z floats; k,m,n integers

 If a search problem has <100000 possible states, bfs may work better than dfs --- because it may be easier to avoid duplicate paths

+use MiniZinc for constraint problems

+if you have the right data structure / base class ... a medium problem should execute the first time